la-ots/pelican/docs/migration-guide/index.md

 ## Migration Guide

-Pelican 2 is based upon Bootstrap 5 (BS5).
-Pelican 1 is based upon Bootstrap 4.6 (BS4).
-Some of the changes between BS5 and BS4 are markup changes.
-This means that components in Pelican 2 will be a little different from Pelican 1.

-These changes could be different markup structure or different values on the `class` attributes.
-The CSS of Pelican 2 has been written to provide a smooth transition.
-Pelican 2 will look almost exactly the same as Pelican 1.
-Javascript has also been updated.
-If you notice something broken, please [give us feedback](/feedback/).

-Here’s lists of where some of these markup-related changes happened.
+Upgrading to Pelican 2 requires a few steps.
+Here’s what you’ll have to do:

+1. Swap Pelican 1 CSS with Pelican 2 CSS.
+2. Update your markup from Pelican 1 markup to Pelican 2 markup.
+3. Update the javascript.

+## Markup Changes

+The move from Bootstrap 4 in Pelican 1 to Bootstrap 5 in Pelican 2 does require some markup changes in a few things.
+These changes could be different markup or different `class` values on old markup.
+Here’s lists of items which have new markup.
+You’ll need to compare your markup from Pelican 1 to markup for Pelican 2 for the following items.

-### Components
+### Components with new markup

 - Alerts
 - App Screen